ome/action-gradle/README.md

  - Gradle (default 6.8.3)

 Both Java and Gradle version can be passed as a parameter.
-If an empty string is passed for the Gradle parameter, the latest version (whatever that is) of Gradle will be installed.
+If ``current`` is passed for the Gradle parameter, the latest version (whatever that is) of Gradle will be installed.

  To use the action in a workflow: